 • Bake until potatoes are fork tender, 35 to 40 minutes.
 Remove foil and parchment; turn oven to broil.
 Broil until potatoes are bubbly and browned in places, 3 to 5 minutes.
 Let cool 30 minutes before serving.
 This 30 minute resting time is important for the most perfect texture and flavor of the dish.

-Baked scalloped potatoes in a shallow pan.
+Baked scalloped potatoes in a white casserole dish.

 Notes